List of Saskatchewan municipal roads (600–699): SK 624

+SK 625

+Highway 625 runs Highway 721 north to Highway 1 on the west side of Swift Current.
+It is about 20 km long.

 SK 626

 Highway 626 runs from Highway 1 at Mortlach south to Highway 363 at Old Wives Lake.
 It is about 41.5 km long.

 SK 627

 Highway 627 runs from Highway 749 south to Highway 43 at Palmer.
 The highway crosses three major rivers, including the Qu'Appelle River at Eyebrow Lake, Thunder Creek, and Wood River.
 Major highways it intersects with include the Trans-Canada Highway and Highway 42.
 It is about 154 km long.

 SK 628

 Highway 628 is split into two segments.
 The southern segment runs from Highway 18 near Glen McPherson to Highway 43 near Pambrun, and the northern segment runs from Highway 1 near Waldeck to Highway 4 near Stewart Valley.
 The southern segment is about 56 km long and the northern segment is about 45 km long.

 The southern segment passes near the communities of Quimper and Ponteix.
 It has an intersection with Highway 13.
-The northern segment passes near the communities of Old Beaver Flat and Beaver Flat.
+The northern segment passes near the communities of Old Beaver Flat and Beaver Flat at Lake Diefenbaker.